The Cosmic Ultraviolet Baryon Survey (CUBS) II: Discovery of an H$_{2}$-Bearing DLA in the Vicinity of an Early-Type Galaxy at z = 0.576: Results

 \subsubsection{H$_{2}$ excitation}

 The H$_{2}$ column density distribution as a function of rotational level gives insight into the excitation state of the molecular hydrogen.
 We focus our excitation analysis on c6 due to the weak nature and thus large associated uncertainties of c4.
-As shown in the left panel of Fig.~\ref{fig:temp}, the H$_{2}$ column densities in the $J = 0$ and 1 states of c6 imply an excitation temperature of $T_{01} = 82\substack{+13 \\ -10}$ K assuming a Boltzmann distribution.
+As shown in the left panel of Fig.~\ref{fig:temp}, the H$_{2}$ column densities in the $J = 0$ and 1 states of c6 imply an excitation temperature of $T_{01} = 90^{+15}_{-11}$ K assuming a Boltzmann distribution.
 However, the H$_{2}$ column densities at $J > 2$ are not well explained by this single temperature model; instead, these column densities significantly exceed their predicted values, with increasing discrepancy at higher $J$ level.
-The observed column densities can be well reproduced by a two-temperature model with $T_{1} = 83 \pm 11$ K and $T_{2} = 252\substack{+99 \\ -39}$ K (see the middle panel of Fig.~\ref{fig:temp}).
+The observed column densities can be well reproduced by a two-temperature model with $T_{1} = 86\substack{+13 \\ -11}$ K and $T_{2} = 322\substack{+49 \\ -62}$ K (see the middle panel of Fig.~\ref{fig:temp}).
+The best-fit temperatures and associated uncertainties for the one- and two-phase models are determined by a maximum likelihood analysis; in the latter case, the upper limit on $N_{J = 5}$ provides a strong constraint on $T_{2}$.
 The failure of a single temperature model to reproduce the excitation state of the molecular hydrogen is commonly noted in absorbers at a range of redshifts \citep[e.g.,][]{Spitzer1975, Noterdaeme2007, Rawlins2018, Balashev2019}, and the observed $T_{01}$ is consistent with the excitation temperatures seen in H$_{2}$-bearing DLAs and sLLSs of comparable $N$(H$_{2}$) \citep[see, e.g.,][and references therein]{Muzahid2015}.

 The presence of multi-phase gas produced by shocks or turbulent mixing layers \citep[e.g.,][]{Gry2002, Ingalls2011} has been attributed to the excitation of H$_{2}$-bearing gas observed in the Milky Way \citep[e.g.,][]{Jenkins1997} and at higher redshift \citep[e.g.,][]{Noterdaeme2007}.
 However, excitation of the $J > 2$ states via collisions in a thermalized medium requires relatively high gas density ($n(\text{H}) \gtrsim 10^{4}$ cm$^{-3}$) and thus very small absorber size ($l \sim 10^{-3}$ pc for the observed gas column).
-Such a small clump size implies an extremely low covering fraction of these H$_2$ absorbers, making it unlikely to detect one in the 15 CUBS sightlines.
+Although there is evidence for sub-pc sizes among known H$_{2}$-bearing clouds \citep[e.g.,][]{Reimers2003}, the very small clump size required here implies an extremely low covering fraction of these H$_{2}$ absorbers, making it unlikely to detect one in the 15 CUBS sightlines.

 Alternative explanations for the elevated excitation state include pumping by an ambient UV radiation field \citep{Jura1975} and direct formation on high rotational levels \citep[e.g.,][]{Lacour2005}.
 Here we explore the possibility that the excitation state of the H$_{2}$ is due to UV pumping by estimating the required radiation field using the spectral sythesis code \texttt{CLOUDY} (v13.05; \citealt{Ferland2013}).
 Using the observed $N(\text{H}_{2})$ of the stronger molecular absorber as the stopping condition, we run a series of models at the total hydrogen volume density required to reproduce the observed $N(\text{\ion{H}{1}})$ and $N(\text{H}_{2})$ simultaneously in the presence of the chosen radiation field.